syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 ### Displaying column summary with title

-You can display summary information with title by setting [GridSummaryRow.ShowSummaryInRow](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~ShowSummaryInRow.html) to `false` and setting the `GridSummaryRow.TitleColumnCount` for how many columns should be shows title and other defined columns  shows summary columns.
+SfDataGrid supports to show column summary and title summary at the same time.
+You can show column summary along with title by defining the [GridSummaryRow.Title](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~Title.html)  and `GridSummaryRow.TitleColumnCount` property along with defining summary columns.
+Showing column summary along with title can be only supported if [GridSummaryRow.ShowSummaryInRow](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~ShowSummaryInRow.html) is disabled.

 Refer [Defining summary for column](#defining-summary-for-column) section to know more about how to defining summary columns.

-You have to define [GridSummaryRow.Title](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~Title.html) based on [GridSummaryColumn.Name](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryColumn~Name.html) property to format summary columns values in defined title columns.

-Refer [Formatting Summary](#formatting-summary) section to know more about how to format summary.

-In the below code snippet `GridSummaryRow.TitleColumnCount` set as 2 and other defined columns are defining summary columns.
+In the below code snippet, `GridSummaryRow.TitleColumnCount` is set as 2 and [GridSummaryRow.Title](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~Title.html) is defined along with summary columns.

 {% tabs %}
 {% highlight xaml %}